MaitreyeeCoolkarni/Exp5-if-else-/README.md

 Program 3: Finding the Largest of Three Numbers
 This program compares three numbers and determines the largest one using nested if statements.
 It performs sequential comparisons between all three inputs to identify the maximum.
+1. Input three integers (num1, num2, num3)
+2. If num1 is greater than num2 and num1 is greater than num3:
+   - Output "num1 is bigger"
+3. Else if num2 is greater than num3 and num2 is greater than num1:
+   - Output "num2 is bigger"
+4. Else:
+   - Output "num3 is bigger"
+5. End